New York City Travel

 If you are planning on visiting the Museum of Natural History, here are 10 things you should know.

 2. Remember the old days when you visited the museum with your kids and even though there were signs up that said “No Eating and Drinking,” we all did it anyway?
-Yeah, those days are gone.
-The café is closed and if you find your normal corner or spot where you snack, you’ll be asked to put your stuff away.
+If you find your normal corner or spot where you snack, you’ll be asked to put your stuff away.

 3. Don’t park in the parking garage.
 I rarely drove to the museum to begin with, but I did this time and regretted it instantly.
 It seemed everyone else that lives here drove rather than take public transportation and the garage was overflowing.
 It took a while to get out and with a lot of cars double-parked; it was a bit of a tight maze to get through.
 I’ll take the subway next time.